-In the lead up to the vote, thousands of foreign workers took to the streets of Taipei to demand changes in the law that allowed unscrupulous employment brokers to collect brokerage fees from legal foreign workers when they had to leave and re-enter the country every three years.
+In the lead up to the vote, thousands of foreign workers took to the streets of Taipei to demand changes in the law that allowed unscrupulous employment brokers to collect brokerage fees from legal foreign workers when they had to leave and re-enter every three years.

-"The scrapping of the requirement will be the first step toward cutting the exploitation of migrant workers and toward Taiwan becoming a country that adheres to human rights”, said Chen Jung-jou, secretary general of Taiwan International Workers' Association, which organized the protests.
+"The scrapping of the requirement will be the first step toward cutting the exploitation of migrant workers and toward Taiwan becoming a [land] that adheres to human rights”, said Chen Jung-jou, secretary general of Taiwan International Workers' Association, which organized the protests.

 Maryknoll Father Joyalito “Joy” Tajonera, who ministers to the migrant community in Taiwan said the new Taiwan Labor law will save foreign migrant workers from paying exorbitant brokers fees, which range from $3,000 to $7,000.